Which hat should I wear today? How to make your team meetings more effective

 There are lots of efficient brainstorming techniques for teams such as visualisation-based method, step-ladder technique, mind mapping, rapid ideation and many others.
 All of them can create a large space from which to pull the best ideas and make your meetings successful, but today I would like to focus on one method that I have found really meaningful and effective - The Six Thinking Hats method by de Bono.

 I heard about Edward de Bono a few years ago, but it wasn’t sooner than last year that I decided to dive into his thinking method for the first time. de Bono showed me what the effective thinking process may look like and how to make it more creative than ever.
 His method prevents our minds from jumping directly to conclusions.
-Instead it guides us, considers multiple options, and provides a sense of hope and freedom.
+Instead it guides us, lets us consider multiple options, and provides a sense of hope and freedom.

 WHITE HAT

-While “wearing” a white thinking hat we should collect neutral information and analyse the gathered data to reach a fact-based solution. de Bono even says that when wearing the white hat thinkers ghouls imitate a computer which gives facts and figures when it asked.
+While “wearing” a white thinking hat we should collect neutral information and analyse the gathered data to reach a fact-based solution. de Bono even says that when wearing the white hat thinkers imitate a computer which gives facts and figures when it asked.
 We use only precise data, number or reports.
 We have to find gaps and look for ways to fill them with appropriate information.
 We have to be neutral and objective - white colour here identifies neutrality.
-During meetings or brainstorm sessions you yourself may wear a white hat or just ask someone else to put it on or take it off.
+During meetings or brainstorm sessions you may wear a white hat or just ask someone else to put it on or take it off.
 You may find the following questions useful:

 What do we know about this issue?